 I recently found a post about the “Victorian Rules of Punctuation”.
-These are a great way to remember the basic rules that every copywriter should know — and know when and how to break to make your sales copy stand out.
+These are a great way to remember the basic rules that every copywriter should know — and know when and how to break them to make your sales copy stand out.

 So here they go!